Endospermum

-Endospermum is a genus of plants, under the family Euphorbiaceae and the monotypic subtribe Endosperminae first described as a genus in 1861 They are dioecious, rarely monoecious trees.
-It is native to E + S + SE Asia, Papuasia, Queensland, and certain islands of the W Pacific.
+Endospermum is a genus of plants in the family Euphorbiaceae and the monotypic subtribe Endosperminae.
+It was first described as a genus in 1861 by George Bentham, and comprises 11 species.
+Plants in the genus are dioecious, rarely monoecious trees native to regions from India to China, Southeast Asia, Papuasia, Queensland, and some islands of the western Pacific.

+Species

+As of July 2026, Plants of the World Online recognise 11 species as follows: